 Being an environmentally conscious business entity, the Group recognises the importance of preserving natural resources.
-One of the many resource preservation efforts undertaken by the Group, is the installation of solar panels on the rooftops of our factories towards the end of year 2020.
+One of the many resource preservation efforts undertaken by the Group, is the installation of solar panels on the rooftops of our factories.
 We recognise the importance of producing clean energy and reducing carbon dioxide emission which results in reduction of carbon footprint, thus combating climate change.